 The doctors in the study recognised that the nurses had a caring role and that they would notify the doctors about any issues that might arise.
 The doctors relied on the nurses to seek them out if there were any issues for the patient.
 The doctor's approach of waiting for the nurses to notify them of care needs was generally seen by some nurses as an act of relinquishing care to them.
 According to the participants, the relinquishing of care not only happened in the early stages of the dying process, but also when dying was imminent and the doctors perceived that they had done their part of the care which, was the acute phase of treatment to prevent death.
-According to the participants, the relinquishing of care to the nurses often occurred.
+According to the participants, when it was apparent that dying was imminent despite all the treatments, the relinquishing of care to the nurses often occurred.